Published September 2011,July 2011.

 Take a look at the solutions to the March 2011 problem Multiplication Arithmagons.
 Lots of students came up with the method described by Alexander, so we chose to feature his very clear description and mention everyone else who had worked in the same way.
 Fionn's algebraic approach came next, and Francesco's solution added some extra detail (each solution could be multiplied by -1).
 At the bottom of the page, we provided links to those solutions we had received as uploaded attachments.

 At stage 5 many of the problems are reasonably easy to start but somewhat more difficult to complete.
 We very often receive partial solutions to the problems and use these to piece together a full solution.
 We will correct minor mistakes and very often paraphrase solutions.
 As with other stages, we want to know what was going through your mind as you constructed your solution, as this is useful to share with other solvers, as well as making the solutions more entertaining!
 One particular feature of many stage 5 problems is that they involve a great deal of mathematical symbolism.
 Taking care to format this appropriately will increase your chances of the solution appearing on the site.
-You can see how the full solution is constructed collaboratively in the solution to the problem Black Box.
 Sometimes, if a solution is good enough, we simply publish the entire contribution as an additional download from the solutions page: see Escape from Planet Earth as an example of this.

 If after a suitable time we haven't received a solution to a problem, we mark it as a "Toughnut".